davidji99/terraform-provider-herokux/website/docs/r/postgres_mtls.html.markdown

 # herokux\_postgres\_mtls

-This resource manages the MTLS configuration of a postgres database in Heroku.
-This resource can only be used on Private or Shield Heroku Postgres databases.
+This resource manages the MTLS configuration of a Private or Shield Heroku Postgres databases.

-It is also possible to deprovision an MTLS configuration that has existing IP rules.
+Essentially, this resource provisions and deprovisions MTLS for a target databse.

 ### Resource Timeouts
 During creation and deletion, this resource checks the status of the MTLS provisioning or deprovisioning.